django/django/docs/getting-started.rst

 you get the Hello World response, so things are working.
 If you don't see a response, check you :doc:`installed Channels correctly <installation>`.

-Now, that's not very exciting - raw HTTP responses are something Django can do any time.
+Now, that's not very exciting - raw HTTP responses are something Django has been able to do for a long time.
 Let's try some WebSockets, and make a basic chat server!

 Delete that consumer and its routing - we'll want the normal Django view layer to serve HTTP requests from now on - and make this WebSocket consumer instead::

+    # In consumers.py
     from channels import Group

     def ws_add(message):